algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 - [C/C++ for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) - C/C++ for Visual Studio Code is an extension for VS Code that provides IntelliSense, debugging, and code browsing support for C and C++ code.
 - [GCC](https://gcc.gnu.org/install/) - GCC, the GNU Compiler Collection, is a free collection of compilers for C, C++, Objective-C, Fortran, Ada, Go, and D programming languages.

+The software is developed using the 23<sup>rd</sup> version of the C language.

 ### 1.3.2 - Installation

 To install the interpreter, you will need to follow these steps: